'Trap History' Author A.R. Shaw To Host Book Signing At New Black Wall Street Market For Black History Month | Atlanta Daily World

 In honor of Black History Month, Elda Bookstore, located at the New Black Wall Street Market in StoneCrest, Georgia, will host the author of “Trap History: Atlanta Culture and the Global Impact of Trap Music.”

 A.R.
-Shaw, who serves as Executive Editor of ADW, will sign copies of the critically-acclaimed book at Elda Bookstore on Sunday, Feb.
+Shaw, who serves as executive editor of the Atlanta Daily World, will sign copies of the critically acclaimed book at Elda Bookstore on Sunday, Feb.
 5 starting at 2 p.m.

 “Trap History” is a compelling, thoroughly researched 300-page work that tells the story of the popular hip hop subgenre by describing the rise of the music as well as explaining the politics and sociology that fueled the sound.
 The book is supported by Shaw’s “Trap History” audio book available via Audible.